 - If 2+ points fail and the employer won't fix them, walk away.
 There are other employers

-- Free help: Yorisoi Hotline 0120-279-338 (14 languages) for free contract consultation; TGP for pre-vetted offers
+- Free help: Yorisoi Hotline 0120-279-338 (approximately 10 languages; press 2 for foreign language line) for free contract consultation; TGP for pre-vetted offers

 The single most expensive mistake an SSW worker can make is signing a bad contract under time pressure.
 This 25-point checklist gives you the structured review process to catch problems before signing — not after.
 Print it, share it with friends, and use it for every offer.
 The 30 minutes spent reviewing protects years of your career in Japan.